palantir/conjure-java/readme.md

         --jakartaPackages
                      Generates jax-rs annotated interfaces which use the newer 'jakarta` packages instead of the legacy 'javax' packages.
+        --excludeStaticFactoryMethods
+                     Exclude static factory methods from generated objects with one or more fields.
+Note that for objects without any fields, this will still generate the static factory method.

 ### Known Tag Values